herd/herdtools7/pac_tests/notes/ordering/solver.md

 - equalities: `{a := b ^ c}`
 - inequalities: `{c != 0}`

-and this state is satisfiable because it contains less than `2^n - 1` inequalities, and they are non-empty.
+And this state is satisfiable because it contains less than `2^n - 1` inequalities, and they are non-empty.

 ### Discussion about the hypothesis

-This approach is not perfect because it suppose that we have less than `2^n` inequalities but it is very unlikely to have this number of inequalities because this number is per execution (with `n=15` for kvm-unit-tests).
+This approach is not perfect because it supposes that we have less than `2^n` inequalities, but it is very unlikely to have this number of inequalities because this number is per execution (with `n=15` for kvm-unit-tests).
 So the program must either have a loop that we unfold 32768 times, or have more than 32768 lines of assembly...

-An other assumption is that we don't use virtual addresses with non-canonical pac fields as modifier for the pac computation.
+Another assumption is that we don't use virtual addresses with non-canonical pac fields as modifier for the pac computation.
 This assumption may change the
-soundness: without it we must improve the union-find algorithm with a congruence closure algorithm, and the simplex-like algorithm with a Nelson-Oppen algorithm to combine it with a congruence closure algorithm and this make the implementation of the solver very hard.
+soundness: without it, we must improve the union-find algorithm with a congruence closure algorithm, and the simplex-like algorithm with a Nelson-Oppen algorithm to combine it with a congruence closure algorithm and this make the implementation of the solver very hard.